Growing Zones: 4-11 patio / 8-11 outdoors(hardy down to 20℉) 4-11 patio / 8-11 outdoors

 Planting & Care

 For potted Blood Oranges, stick your index finger into the soil down to about 2 inches.
-If there is moisture present, hold off on watering until it feels more dry at that depth.
-When ready to water, stop once you see it escaping the drainage holes at the base of the pot.
+If there is moisture present, hold off on watering until it feels drier at that depth, and when you do water, stop once you see it escaping the drainage holes at the base of the pot.

-Fertilization: Feed your Blood Orange tree during the warmer spring and summer seasons with a citrus specific fertilizer once every six weeks.
-Espoma Citrus Tone is highly recommended but any organic fertilizer specifically for citrus should suffice.
-This will help keep your tree on a healthy growth cycle but also replenish the nutrients in the soil.
-During the fall and winter season, ease back to fertilizing once every 2-3 months.
+3. Fertilizing: Feed your Blood Orange Tree during the warmer spring and summer seasons with a citrus specific fertilizer, such as our Citrus Care Kit fertilizer, once every six weeks.
+During the fall and winter season, ease back to fertilizing once every 2 to 3 months.
 Once the tree has matured a bit and has got a few years on it, you can skip the cold season fertilization.
-The same fertilizing regimen should be followed for potted Blood Orange trees as well.
-Make sure to follow the application instructions written on the fertilizer bag.
+When you fertilize, follow the application instructions written on the fertilizer bag.

 Most items ship the next business day unless otherwise noted